 Are you planning a trip to Florida?
 From historic St. Augustine to the funky Florida Keys, there’s a travel experience for every interest.
-For boomers who enjoy a scenic drive, be sure to add a Big Bend Scenic Byway road trip to your itinerary.
+But For boomers who enjoy a scenic drive, be sure to add a Big Bend Scenic Byway road trip to your Florida road trip itinerary.

 When you’ve had enough of beaches, enjoying a boomer adventure on one of the Florida scenic highways is a great change of pace.
 Let’s head straight to the panhandle to get started on a trip that explores nature’s beauty on the Gulf Coast of Florida.

-Follow James Richardson’s tips for a road trip along Florida’s Big Bend Scenic Byway.
+Follow James Richardson’s tips for a road trip along Big Bend Scenic Byway on Florida’s Forgotten Coast.
 Whether you’re looking for a walk on a forest trail, experiencing rich heritage, or adventuring in national wildlife refuges, you’ll find something fun to do.

 On a road trip along the Big Bend Scenic Byway (official website here), we discovered a part of Florida that’s less developed.
 Many people do not realize, or have even heard of Florida’s Big Bend National Scenic Byway, but it passes through some of the state’s most natural and non-commercialized areas.